 What benefits would you hope that Measure 110 will have on addiction-related programs and services in Oregon?

-Measure 110 has made $302 million in funding available for low-barrier recovery and harm reduction services, housing and peer support available this biennium.
+Measure 110 allocated $302 million for low-barrier treatment, harm reduction, housing and peer support.
 That money is being invested in services through a grant process administered by the Measure 110 Oversight & Accountability Council (OAC).
-Grants will be prioritized for culturally and linguistically specific services that serve communities that have been disproportionately harmed by the war on drugs.
-Support for existing community-based providers will be prioritized wherever possible.
-Counties and local government services may also apply for funding.
+Grants are prioritized for culturally and linguistically specific services that serve communities that have been disproportionately harmed by the war on drugs.
+Support for existing community-based providers is also prioritized wherever possible.
+Counties and local government services may also apply for Measure 110 funding.